Skip to content

 1. Overview

-The OAuth 2.0 framework defines several methods (called grants) for clients to obtain access tokens from an authorisation server, and one of them is the resource owner password credentials grant.
+The OAuth 2.0 framework defines several methods (called grants) for clients to obtain access tokens from an authorisation server.
+One of them is the resource owner password credentials grant.

-This grant relies on the client to obtain the user's password, which it then submits to the Connect2id server for verification.
-The server can potentially process a second authentication factor, such as a verification code delivered by SMS or email (this is a custom Connect2id server feature).
+This grant relies on the client to obtain the user’s password, which it then submits to the Connect2id server for verification.
+The server is able to process a second authentication factor, such as an OTP or an email verification code (this is a custom Connect2id server feature).
 If the credentials are valid the user is deemed authenticated and having consented the token request.
-The client then receives from the Connect2id server an access token and optional refresh token.
+The client is then issued with an access token and an optional refresh token.

-The password grant has better security properties than storing the user credentials in the client.
-If the client device is compromised or stolen, the username and password will not be exposed, and the tokens issued to the client can be simply revoked.
+The password grant has better security than storing the user credentials in the client for basic authentication at web APIs.
+If the client device is compromised or stolen, the username and password are not exposed, instead only the tokens issued to the client are need to be revoked.

 Do not use the password grant unless the client application is trusted, for example where

-• the client app is published by the same company that operates the Connect2id server and has issued the user's credentials;
+• the client app is published by the same entity that operates the Connect2id server and has issued the user’s credentials;

 • the client app is part of the device OS.

-Using the password grant with a third-party client app must never be permitted, as this will expose the user's credentials and can lead to impersonation.
+The password grant must not be used with third-party client apps, as this will expose the user’s credentials and can lead to impersonation.

 1.1 Example token request with a password grant

-The client submits the end-user's name and password to the token endpoint of the authorisation server, while also providing HTTP basic authentication for itself:
+The client submits the username and password to the token endpoint Connect2id server.

 POST /token HTTP/1.1